allemanfredi/callback-emitter/README.md

-# minimal-event-emitter
+# callback-emitter

-minimal-event-emitter it allows to manage the communication through events implemented with callbacks
+callback-emitter it allows to manage the communication through events implemented with callbacks

 ## import